certtools/intelmq/docs/dev/guide.rst

 Apart from these requirements, your package can use any of the usual package features.
 We strongly recommend following the same principles and main guidelines as the official bots.
-This will ensure experience when using official and additional bots.
+This will ensure the same experience when using official and additional bots.

 Naming convention
 =================